ekohl/psf/README.md

 The goal of PSF is to make integration easy and flexible.
 In particular, there are multiple ways of connecting to Foreman.
 To achieve this, a client-server architecture was chosen.
 To keep authentication easy, unix sockets are used.
 Simple POSIX file permissions are used to only allow the user `puppet` access.
 Systemd is used to separate the listening socket and actual service.
 This allows the service to run under a different user.

+## Proxy

+This reuses the Foreman Proxy configuration.
+Foreman Proxy already knows the Foreman URL and also has certificates configured.
+The daemon runs under the `foreman-proxy` user.

+So from `/etc/foreman-proxy/settings.yml` it uses `:foreman_url`, `:foreman_ssl_ca`, `:foreman_ssl_cert`, `:foreman_ssl_key`.

 ### Direct

 The direct mode uses the Foreman API directly.
 Basic authentication is used, which is typically a username and password.
 The Foreman URL must be configured.
 An optional CA file can be specified.
 If it isn't, the system store is used.
 The daemon runs under a dynamic user, which means systemd generates a POSIX user on the fly.

-## Proxy

-This reuses the Foreman Proxy configuration.
-Foreman Proxy already knows the Foreman URL and also has certificates configured.
-The daemon runs under the `foreman-proxy` user.